Verified AI summary ◀▼

 Important considerations before turning on two-factor authentication

 - You can use two-factor authentication on the Zendesk website or with the Zendesk iOS or Android apps.
 However, the Zendesk REST API doesn't currently support two-factor authentication.
-See Using the API when 2-factor authentication is enabled in the Developers guide.
+See Using the API when SSO or two-factor authentication is enabled in the developer documentation.

 - Requiring two-factor authentication turns off password-based authentication to the Zendesk API.
 Zendesk recommends moving to another authentication method for API calls as soon as possible because password access will be removed in December 2025.